 More than 120 over-the-counter cough and cold medications contain dextromethorphan, or DXM – a cough suppressor.
 Street names for cough and cold medicine include “Poor Man’s PCP,” “Robo,” and “Skittles.”
 When abused, it has a psychoactive effect, causing euphoria and hallucinations.
 DXM can also distort the senses, causing users to feel like they’re floating, for example.
 Depending on how large the dose, abuse of cough and cold medicines can have effects comparable to those of ecstasy, LSD or ketamine.
 These medicines can be purchased at pharmacies.

 OxyContin, or Oxycodone, is a narcotic.
 The drug is usually taken orally, but the tablets are also crushed and sniffed, injected or mixed into drinks.
 Abusers of this drug experience euphoria, sedation and pain relief.
-Effects of this drug are said to be similar to codeine, heroin, meth and morphine.
-Oxycodone is partially made with thebaine from the poppy plant.
+Effects of this drug are said to be similar to codeine, meth and morphine.
+Oxycodone is partially made with thebaine from the poppy plant and goes by other names like “hillbilly,” “kicker” and “oxy.”

 PCP – also called “angel dust,” “killer weed” and “supergrass” – causes hallucinogenic effects when smoked, ingested, snorted or injected.
-Abusers of the drug may experience hallucinations, anxiety, paranoia and severe mood swings.
-PCP is usually produced in secret labs within the United States.
+Abusers of the drug may experience hallucinations, anxiety, paranoia and mood swings, according to narconon.org.

 Provigil, or modafinil, is a drug used to treat narcolepsy, according to the U.S. National Library of Medicine.
 Modafinil is meant to be taken orally and can be habit-forming, the library notes.
 According to a WebMD article, “Provigil blocks dopamine transporters,” which “increases the amount of dopamine in the brain – the brain’s ‘reward’ mechanism.”